pimutils/khal/doc/source/configspec.rst

 .. object:: agenda_event_format

-    Default format for events (used in list)
+    Default formating for events used when the user asks for all events in a given time range, used for :command:`list` and :command:`calendar`.
+    The syntax is the same as for :option:`--format`.

       :type: string
       :default: {calendar-color}{start-end-time-style:16} {title}{recurse}{description-separator}{description}{reset}